edemmott/rnaPUFdomains/README.md

 # rnaPUFdomains
-Perl script for designing pumilio domains to bind specific RNA targets of interest
+Perl script for designing pumilio domains to bind specific RNA targets of interest.
+This is based around the sequences from the PUF assembly kit availible from Addgene ([link](https://www.addgene.org/kits/puf-assembly-kit/).
+This was described in the paper:

+Modular assembly of designer PUF proteins for specific post-transcriptional regulation of endogenous RNA.
+Abil Z, Denard CA, Zhao H. J Biol Eng .
+2014 Mar 1;8(1):7. doi: 10.1186/1754-1611-8-7.
+[PubMed](https://www.ncbi.nlm.nih.gov/pubmed/24581042).

+It identifies the required kit components for a desired fusion, as well as producing DNA sequences to permit direct synthesis of PUF domains of interest, either alone or as GFP10/11 fusions for split GFP reconstitution.

 **Note**: this is a script I generated a number of years ago, in a spare moment and is provided without any guarantees the designed fusions will be functional!